+'''

 /usr/local/DNCA/bin/convert.sh

--a /usr/local/DNCA/var/moh/my_moh.mp3
+-a /usr/local/DNCA/var/moh/my moh.mp3

+'''

 If the command is successful, the system will not return any errors or messages; it will just return you back to the command prompt (#).
-The sample of the audio file conversion using convert.sh utility and the help on this command is shown on Figure 63.
+The sample of the audio file conversion using convert.sh utility and the help on this command is shown on Figure 70.

-Figure 63: Audio File Conversion using convert.sh Utility Sample welcomeprompt-reload or you should use the wyde command line utility with the welcomeprompt-reload option: wyde welcomeprompt-reload
+Figure 70: Audio File Conversion using convert.sh Utility Sample or you should use the wyde command line utility with the sounds-reload option:

-After you have placed all necessary audio files into welcome-prompts subfolder you should reload them using mf console command:

-After you have placed all necessary audio files into moh subfolder you should reload them using mf console command:
+If you have placed all necessary welcome prompt audio files into welcome-prompts subfolder or if you have placed all necessary music-on-hold audio files into moh subfolder you should reload them using mf console command: